Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Amish Countryside

-We parked at Krider Gardens, the grounds of which were originally designed for the 1933 Chicago World’s Fair.
-It’s a small garden area but filled with flowers, a fountain, windmill, and sculptures.
+There are a few parking options for the trail including Krider Gardens, originally designed for the 1933 Chicago World’s Fair.
+It’s a small area filled with flowers, a fountain, a windmill, and sculptures.

-Afterwards, we stopped at Rise ‘N Roll, an Amish bakery, for some much-needed sugar.
+Afterwards, stop at Rise ‘N Roll, an Amish bakery, for some much-needed sugar.
 The cinnamon roll was good but the cinnamon caramel donuts and the apple fritters stole the show.
 SO GOOD!

 Don’t forget to pick up a free 8 oz coffee with your snacks.
 They had many samples so even if you’re not in the mood for a donut, stop by and try all the other goodies.